 Even giving people a voice in small, office culture-type decisions like how the office should be laid out, can make an entire team feel incredibly valued.

 Another common challenge in many businesses is innovation.
-A great way the Ikea Principle can be applied here is by speaking directly to new hires to get their opinions on things; even if no good ideas come to fruition, you’ll make them feel valued and more dedicated to the cause just by asking and listening.
+A great way the Ikea business brand strategy can be applied here is by speaking directly to new hires to get their opinions on things; even if no good ideas come to fruition, you’ll make them feel valued and more dedicated to the cause just by asking and listening.

 In a piece I previously wrote for Thrive Global, I mentioned the fact that in some Japanese companies, the meetings are held in reverse, with the interns and lower pay grade employees voicing their opinions before the directors and managers in order to ensure everyone’s voice is heard.